 Assessment of the efficacy and risk profile of stratospheric geoengineering is underway in a series of standardized climate modeling experiments as part of the Geoengineering Model Intercomparison Project (GeoMIP) (Kravitz et al., 2011).
 Any assessment of the impact of geoengineering on climate must include analysis of how geoengineering could alter patterns of natural climate variability and how geoengineering could change the mean climate state in such a way that natural climate variability would evolve differently in an intentionally-forced world.

+1.2 Research question and motivation

 Here we seek to examine whether stratospheric geoengineering would have any impact on the frequency or amplitude of El Niño/Southern Oscillation (ENSO).
 More specifically, will ENSO amplitude and frequency be different under a regime of geoengineering from that in a global warming scenario?
 In addition to an exploration of changes in ENSO frequency and amplitude under different scenarios, we seek to determine how sea surface temperatures in the tropical Pacific will evolve under geoengineering, relative to historical and global warming scenarios over the entire length of the simulations.

 ENSO is the most important source of interannual climate variability.
-Its amplitude, frequency and the attendant teleconnection patterns have critical consequences for global climate patterns.
-(McPhaden, 2006).
+Its amplitude, frequency and the attendant teleconnection patterns have critical consequences for global climate patterns (McPhaden, 2006).
 ENSO exhibits a 2-7 year periodicity with warm (El Niño) and cold (La Niña) events each lasting 9-12 months and peaking during the DJF season.

 The possibility of a connection between warm ENSO events subsequent to stratospheric aerosol loading via volcanism has been explored both in proxy records and model simulations.
-Despite its relative simplicity, the Zebiak-Cane (ZC) model (Zebiak and Cane 1987) possesses an exceptional ability to describe the coupled ocean-atmosphere dynamics of the tropical Pacific.
+Despite its relative simplicity, the Zebiak-Cane (ZC) model (Zebiak and Cane, 1987) possesses an exceptional ability to describe the coupled ocean-atmosphere dynamics of the tropical Pacific.
 By forcing ZC with the calculated radiative forcing from each eruption in the past 1000 years, Emile-Geay et al. (2007) showed that El Niño events tend to occur in the year subsequent to major tropical eruptions, including Tambora (1815) and Krakatau (1883).
 A strong enough cooling by a volcanic event is likely to cause warming in the eastern Pacific over the next one to two years (Mann et al., 2005).
 The dynamical “ocean thermostat” describes the mechanism underlying differential heating in the eastern and western Pacific.
 In the presence of a global strong negative radiative forcing, the western Pacific will cool more quickly than the eastern Pacific.
 This is because the western Pacific mixed layer’s heat budget is almost exclusively from solar heating, while, in the east, both horizontal divergence and strong upwelling contributes to the mixed layer heat budget.
 Therefore, a uniform solar dimming is likely to result in a muted zonal sea surface temperature (SST) gradient across the equatorial tropical Pacific (Clement et al., 1996).
 A diminished SST gradient promotes a weakening of trade winds, resulting in less upwelling and an elevated thermocline, further weakening the cross-basin SST gradient.
 This “Bjerknes feedback” describes how muting of the SST gradient brought on by negative radiative forcing alone is exacerbated by ocean-atmosphere coupling (Bjerknes, 1969).
 Following the initial increase in El Niño likelihood, La Niña event probability peaks in the third year post-eruption (Maher et al., 2015).